bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution/02_Supercomputers/01_Executing_inc.rst

 PyCOMPSs can be used in interactive jobs through the use of ipython.
 To this end, the first thing is to request an interactive job.
-For example, an interactive job with Slurm for one node with 48 cores (as in MareNostrum 4) can be requested as follows:
+For example, an interactive job with Slurm for one node with 112 cores (as in *MareNostrum 5*) can be requested as follows:

 .. code-block:: console

-    $ salloc --qos=debug -N1 -n48
+    $ salloc --qos=debug -N1 -n112

     salloc: Pending job allocation 12189081
     salloc: job 12189081 queued and waiting for resources